cpelat/MASS/README.md

 Camille Pelat and Yann Le Strat.
 Contact: camille [dot] pelat [at] santepubliquefrance [dot] fr.

 ## Demo
-A demonstration of the application is available at https://cpelat.shinyapps.io/mass/.
+A demonstration of MASS is available at https://cpelat.shinyapps.io/mass/.

+## Data
+MASS's R code is provided along with surveillance data for various diseases in France, aggregated by week or by month, covering the period 2010-01-01 to 2012-04-30.